-OFF I П Instructions
+The state of the state of OFF I П Instructions

 Engine 0 0 To start the engine, kick the kick pedal or push the electric starter button.

 Neutral light 0 0 The change pedal is in neutral.

 Meter lamp 0

 Headlight 0

 Taillight 0

-Stoplight 0 0 The brake is applied.
+Stoplight AS ST 0 0 The brake is applied.

 Horn 0 0 The horn button is depressed.

+Flasher light 0 0 Turn on left handlebar switch

-The ATIM-B is not provided with a main switch.
+The AT1-MX is not provided with a main switch.
 When stopping the engine engage the clutch and depress the change pedal.
 Then apply the brake and disengage the clutch.